Compadre Pedro Juan in A

 Voice Leading

-The bass line moves through A to E (descending perfect fourth), E to G (ascending minor third), G to F# (descending half step), F# to B (ascending perfect fourth).
-A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The bass line moves through A to E (descending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from B to A by whole step.
+When the progression loops, the bass returns from E to A by perfect fourth.

 Scales for Improvisation